A revealing truth about myself

 Due to their lack of education, they would ask him to read letters written in English sent to them from the government agencies.
 At times, he even helped them to draft the replies in English, and I have seen at least one document which carried his beautiful handwriting.

 Such was Grandpa, and I’m grateful that his spirit of altruism runs in my veins.
-I suspect I carry some of Grandma’s DNA too—she was a formidable matron, especially after Grandpa passed on, raising 13 children with unwavering strength and resolve.
+I suspect I carry some of Grandma’s DNA too—she was a formidable matriarch, especially after Grandpa passed on, raising 13 children with unwavering strength and iron-clad resolve.

 Like my Grandpa, a man of peace, I am always open to friendship even with my "enemies" unless I find that they prove to be persistently untrustworthy.

 Life is short.
 My suggestion to the Dewan Speaker: why not encourage all parliamentarians—across the political divide—to stage a few light-hearted charades like this during the current term?
-Just once in a while, let them have some fun together.
+Just once in a while, let them have some fun together and ease thr political tension that sometimes drive us up the wall , too.

 Comments